jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 * 72% percent of adolescents serving sentences for murder are from fatherless households
 * 71% of high-school dropouts
 * 75% of kids in drug rehab
-* 75% of the long-term correctional facility inmates&nbsp;
+* 75% of the long-term correctional facility inmates
 * 85% of rapist that were motivated by “displaced anger”
 * 85% of kids who exhibit behavioral disorders
 * 85% of kids in State Institutions